braughtg/DCgit/UserStories.md

    1. Click the "X" next to partner's ID

 ### Working on an Assignment

-Each work session should begin by pulling the work from GitHub and end by pushing the work to GitHub.
+1. Pull work from GitHub using DCgitPull (see below).
+1. Work on the files on the local machine.
+1. Push the work to GitHub using DCgitPush (see below).

 #### Pulling an Assignment from GitHub to Local Machine:
 1. Open terminal (if not already open)